guybenyosef/EchoGraphs/README.md

 ## Results
 [<img src="./figures/GCN_MobileNet2_single_frame.gif" width="800"/>](./figures/GCN_MobileNet2_single_frame.gif)

 These examples show video sequences with model prediction.
-Although the single frame Echograph was only trained on the keyframes ED (end diastole) and ES (end systole) it produces accurate and consistent prediction across all other frames.
+Although the single frame Echograph was only trained on the keyframes ED (end diastole) and ES (end systole) it produces accurate and consistent predictions across all other frames.

 ## Citation
 If you feel helpful of this work, please cite it.